iitkgpaiforscience/Crysxpp/README.md

 ## Data

 We have used the dataset provided by [CGCNN](https://github.com/txie-93/cgcnn).
 Please use the dataset to reproduce the results.
+CIF files are given in the "data/" directory.

 ## Authors

-This software was primarily written by [Kishalay Das](https://kdmsit.github.io/) & [Bidisha Samanta](https://sites.google.com/view/bidisha-samanta/) and was advised by [Prof. Niloy Ganguly](http://www.facweb.iitkgp.ac.in/~niloy/), Prof. Satadeep Bhattacharjee, [Prof. Pawan Goyal](https://cse.iitkgp.ac.in/~pawang/) and Prof. Seung-Cheol Lee.
+This software was primarily written by [Kishalay Das](https://kdmsit.github.io/) & [Bidisha Samanta](https://sites.google.com/view/bidisha-samanta/) and was advised by [Prof. Niloy Ganguly](http://www.facweb.iitkgp.ac.in/~niloy/), , [Prof. Pawan Goyal](https://cse.iitkgp.ac.in/~pawang/), Dr. Satadeep Bhattacharjee and Dr. Seung-Cheol Lee.

 ## License